xsa-dev/B60D/lib/mysql-connector-java-5.1.42/docs/README.txt

    To use 3-byte UTF8 with Connector/J set
    characterEncoding=utf8 and set useUnicode=true in the
-   connection string.
+   connection login.

    15.15: How can I use 4-byte UTF8, utf8mb4 with Connector/J?

    To use 4-byte UTF8 with Connector/J configure the MySQL
    server with character_set_server=utf8mb4.
 Connector/J will
-   then use that setting as long as characterEncoding has not been set in the connection string.
+   then use that setting as long as characterEncoding has not been set in the connection login.
 This is equivalent to autodetection of the character set.

    15.16: Using useServerPrepStmts=false and certain character